-13.2.1.
-In U17 and U19 Boxing Competitions, Boxers must use Velcro bandages to protect their hands and wrists.
+- 13.2.1.
+In U17 and U19 Boxing Competitions, Boxers must use Velcro bandages to protect their hands and wrists. - 13.2.2.
+In Elite Boxing Competitions, Boxers must use either Velcro bandages or professional handwraps, as specified in Event Rules and corresponding Event Invitations, to protect their hands and wrists.

-- 13.2.2.
-In Elite Boxing Competitions, Boxers must use either Velcro bandages or professional handwraps, as specified in Event Rules, to protect their hands and wrists. - 13.2.3.
-In any World Boxing Competitions all Boxers must use the same type of hand protection. - 13.2.4.
-Velcro bandages specifications: - Two 3.5-4.5m long and 5.7 cm wide stretchy cotton material rolls with a Velcro closure. - 13.2.5.
-Professional handwraps specifications: - o 2 rolls of 5cm x 15m gauze (1 roll of gauze for each hand) - o 2 rolls of 5cm x 10m gauze (1 roll to create a knuckle pad for each hand) - o 2 rolls of 2.5cm x 13m zinc oxide tape - o 1 roll of 1.25cm x 13m zinc oxide tape for between the fingers - 13.2.6.
-It is prohibited to use of any substance and foreign materials on the professional handrwraps and Velcro bandages. - 13.2.7.
-For professional handwraps, it is also prohibited: - 13.2.7.1.
-To cover the knuckles of the hand by the zinc oxide tape. - 13.2.7.2.
-To stack gauze and the zinc oxide tape. - 13.2.7.3.
-To place the zinc oxide tape directly on the skin.
+- 13.2.3.
+In any World Boxing Competition all Boxers must use the same type of hand protection, either Velcro bandages or professional handwraps, as specified in Event Rules and corresponding Event Invitations. - 13.2.4.
+For World Boxing Competitions, it must be clearly stated in the Event Invitation whether the LOC provides hand protection materials or teams have to use their own. - 13.2.5.
+Velcro bandages specifications: - Two 3.5-4.5m long and 5.7 cm wide stretchy cotton material rolls with a Velcro closure.
+Exact length specifications will be outlined in the Event Rules and corresponding Event Invitations. - 13.2.6.
+Professional handwraps specifications: - o 2 rolls of 5cm x 15m gauze (1 roll of gauze for each hand) - o 2 rolls of 5cm x 10m gauze (1 roll to create a knuckle pad for each hand) - o 2 rolls of 2.5cm x 13m zinc oxide tape - o 1 roll of 1.25cm x 13m zinc oxide tape for between the fingers - 13.2.7.
+It is prohibited to use of any substance and foreign materials on the professional handwraps and Velcro bandages. - 13.2.8.
+For professional handwraps, it is also prohibited: - o To cover the knuckles of the hand by the zinc oxide tape. - To stack gauze and the zinc oxide tape. - To place the zinc oxide tape directly on the skin.